jorenham/Lmo/README.md

 - Calculates trimmed L-moments and L-*co*moments, from samples or any `scipy.stats` distribution.
-- Full support for trimmed L-moment (TL-moments), e.g.
+- Full support for trimmed L-moments (TL-moments), e.g.
   `lmo.l_moment(..., trim=(1/137, 3.1416))`.
 - Generalized Method of L-moments: robust distribution fitting that beats MLE.
 - Fast estimation of L-*co*moment matrices from your multidimensional data